emacs-helm/helm/index.md

 Enabling `helm-mode` will enable helm for many features of emacs requiring completions, see below how to enable `helm-mode`.

+## General recommandations

+- When you have problems like Helm beeing slow or something not working, always fallback to default settings.

+- Configure Helm yourself, don't use preconfigured Emacs that configure wrongly Helm for you.

+- Refrain installing all Helm packages you find in Melpa, check first if the feature you are looking for is available in Helm.

+- Nowaday, there is dozen of completion UI available for Emacs, refrain using many of those in addition with Helm unless you know what you are doing.

 ## Basic usage

 `M-x helm-M-x RET helm-` lists helm commands ready for narrowing and selecting.